Apr. 20, 2015—Divinity School Dean Emilie Townes has received the Pacesetter Award from the American Association of Blacks in Higher Education.

 Nov.
 4, 2014—More than 40 Vanderbilt Divinity students have participated in a model program to develop congregational leaders for the United Methodist Church, thanks to generous support from Cal Turner Jr.

 Oct.
 10, 2014—Phillis Sheppard traces her early interest in the role of religion and culture in self-understanding to growing up in a family with some powerful church women.

 Oct.
 2, 2014—An esteemed group of panelists will reflect on Bishop Joseph A. Johnson Jr. as a scholar, a bishop and a civil rights activist in honor of the 100th anniversary of his birth and the 60th anniversary of his graduation as Vanderbilt’s first African American student.

 Sep.
-19, 2013—The divinity school's first community breakfast for the new school year will be a Sept.
-24 open forum with its new dean, the Rev. Emilie M. Townes.
+17, 2014—Vanderbilt Divinity School's first community breakfast for the new academic year will be an open forum on Sept.
+25 with Dean Emilie Townes.

 Aug.
 29, 2014—Vanderbilt Divinity Dean Emilie Townes will lead off the fall 2014 Thinking Out of the (Lunch) Box series Sept.
 3 at the downtown library.